-1The sons of the prophets said to Elisha, “See now, the place where we live under your charge is too small for us.
+1The sons of the prophets said to Elisha, “Look, the place where we live before you is too small for us.

-4So he went with them, and when they came to the Jordan, they cut down wood.
+4So he went with them, and when they came to the Jordan they cut down trees.

-5But as one was cutting down a tree, the axe head fell into the water.
+5But as one was cutting down the log, the iron axe head fell into the water.
 Then he cried out, and said, “Oh no, my lord!
 It was borrowed!”

-9The man of God sent to the king of Israel, saying, “Beware that you do not pass this place, for the Syrians are coming down there.”
+9The man of God sent to the king of Israel, saying, “Be careful that you do not pass by this place, for the Syrians are coming down there.”

-10The king of Israel sent to the place that the man of God told him and warned him of, and he saved himself there not once nor twice.
+10The king of Israel sent word to the place that the man of God told and warned him about, and he protected himself there not once nor twice.

 18And when they came down against him, Elisha prayed to Yahweh and said, “Please strike this people with blindness.”
-He struck them with blindness according to the word of Elisha.
+So he struck them with blindness according to the word of Elisha.

 19Then Elisha said to them, “This is not the way, nor is this the city.
 Follow me and I will bring you to the man whom you seek.”
 But he led them to Samaria.

-22He answered, “Do not strike them.
-Would you strike those whom you have taken captive with your sword and with your bow?
+22He answered, “Do not strike them down.
+Would you strike down those whom you have taken captive with your sword and with your bow?
 Set bread and water before them so that they may eat and drink and go back to their lord.”

-24It came to pass after this that Ben Hadad king of Syria gathered all his army and went up and besieged Samaria.
+24And after this Ben-hadad king of Syria gathered all his army and went up and besieged Samaria.

-27But he said, “If Yahweh does not help you, where can I get help for you?
+27But he said, “If Yahweh does not save you, how can I save you?
 From the threshing floor or from the winepress?”

 29So we boiled my son and ate him.
-Then I said to her on the next day, ‘Give your son, that we may eat him;’ but she has hidden her son.”
+Then I said to her on another day, ‘Give up your son, so that we can eat him;’ but she has hidden her son.”

-30And it came to pass when the king heard the words of the woman that he tore his clothes (now he was passing by on the wall); and the people looked, and behold, he had sackcloth underneath on his flesh.
+30And when the king heard the words of the woman, he tore his clothes, and as he was passing by on the wall the people saw that, behold, he had sackcloth underneath on his flesh.

-31Then he said, “May God do so to me, and more also, if the head of Elisha the son of Shaphat will stay on him this day.”
+31Then he said, “May God do so to me, and more also, if the head of Elisha the son of Shaphat is left standing on him this day.”

 32Now Elisha was sitting in his house and the elders were sitting with him.
-Then the king sent a man from before him, but before the messenger came to him, he said to the elders, “Do you see how this son of a murderer has sent to take away my head?
+And the king sent a man from his presence, but before the messenger came to him, he said to the elders, “Do you see how this son of a murderer has sent to take away my head?
 Behold, when the messenger comes, shut the door and hold the door shut against him.
-Isn’t the sound of his master’s feet behind him?”
+Isn’t the sound of his lord’s feet behind him?”